OWASP/www-project-threat-dragon/index.md

 It can be used to record possible threats and decide on their mitigations, as well as giving a visual indication of the threat model components and threat surfaces.
 Threat Dragon runs either as a web application or a desktop application.

-Threat Dragon supports STRIDE / LINDDUN / CIA, provides modelling diagrams and implements a rule engine to auto-generate threats and their mitigations.
+Threat Dragon supports STRIDE / LINDDUN / CIA, provides modeling diagrams and implements a rule engine to auto-generate threats and their mitigations.

 Use the [documentation](https://threatdragon.github.io) to get started, along with the recording of Mike Goodwin